-PROCESS COMPUTER CONTROL SYSTEM (PCCS): New system for Blue Plains that will electronically monitor and control all treatment processes and facilities.
+PROCESS COMPUTER CONTROL SYSTEM (PCCS): Electronically monitors and controls all treatment processes and facilities.

 RATE STABILIZATION FUND: A fund established by the Board of Directors, which is used to implement rate increases on a gradual and predictable basis.

 RESERVES: An accounting entry that properly reflects contingent liabilities.